plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 #### Save the circle tree

-Let's finish by saving the circle tree we've created to a file named _circletree.pdf_:
+:large_blue_diamond: Let's finish by saving the circle tree we've created to a file named _circletree.pdf_:

     t <- circletree + cladecolors + a + s + nolegend
     ggsave(t, file="circletree.pdf", width=8, height=8)

+You will see some warnings, but the tree saved in _circletree.pdf_ should look OK.

 ### Plotting a rectangular tree with bootstraps

 It is common to want to create a figure of a tree with at least the most important bootstrap/posterior probabilities indicated.

 Let's start by adding node labels to a rectangular (as opposed to circular) tree.
 We will use the labels to show nodal support values (e.g. bootstraps) which are stored as node labels.

-We can display the node labels using geom_label.
+:large_blue_diamond: Display the node labels using geom_label:

     recttree <- ggtree(tree, layout="rectangular",aes(color=group, linetype="solid"))
     bootstraps <- geom_label(aes(label=label))
     recttree + bootstraps + cladecolors + a + s + nolegend

 You should see A LOT of node labels appear.
 Let's subset the node labels in order to just show the ones we want and reduce some of the clutter.

-We'll first grab the `data` dataframe from within tree `q`:
+:large_blue_diamond: We'll first grab the `data` dataframe from within tree `q`:

     q <- ggtree(tree)
     d <- q$data

 You can explore the structure of objects in the Environment pane of RStudio.
-Try double-clicking on `d` to see what is now stored in that variable.
+Try clicking on `d` to see what is now stored in that variable.
 You should see a table with headers `parent`, `node`, `branch.length`, `label`, `group`, `isTip`, `x`, `y`, `branch`, and `angle`.
 We will be using only the `label` and `isTip` columns.
 Note as you (slowly) scroll down the rows that the labels column includes taxon labels for tips (i.e. leaves) as well as bootstrap values for internal nodes (and there are a couple of nodes, 155 and 156, with empty labels).

 We will use what, in R, is known as **logical indexing** to extract the subset of labels we want.

-To select only internal nodes, try this:
+:large_blue_diamond: To select only internal nodes, try this:

     ok <- !d$isTip

 We've created a variable `ok` that is a vector of all rows in `d` for which `isTip` is `FALSE`.

-Type `View(ok)` to see what it looks like.
+:large_blue_diamond: Type the following command to see what it looks like:

+    ok

 You should see that `ok` has `FALSE` values up to element 155, after which all the elements are `TRUE`.
 Why is this?

-Let's also filter out any nodes with bootstraps less than 90:
+:large_blue_diamond: Let's also filter out any nodes with bootstraps less than 90:

     ok <- !d$isTip & d$label > 90

+:large_blue_diamond: You can count how many TRUE values are in the `ok` vector using `sum` (which adds 1 for every TRUE value and 0 for every FALSE value):

+    sum

-You can count how many `TRUE` values are in the `ok` vector using `sum` (which adds 1 for every `TRUE` value and 0 for every `FALSE` value):
+:large_blue_diamond: You can count how many `TRUE` values are in the `ok` vector using `sum` (which adds 1 for every `TRUE` value and 0 for every `FALSE` value):

     sum(ok)

-You can count the number of `FALSE` values using:
+:large_blue_diamond: You can count the number of `FALSE` values using:

     sum(!ok)

-And you can count all values using:
+:large_blue_diamond: And you can count all values using:

     length(ok)

-Do the `TRUE` and `FALSE` values add to the total count?
+:large_blue_diamond: Do the `TRUE` and `FALSE` values add to the total count?
 If so, we are ready to subset our labels:

     dsubset <- d[ok,]
     highboots <- geom_label(data=dsubset, aes(label=label))